-Board Members (Executive) Contributions to pension plans Contributions to the Plan de Previsión Social 1 Compensation in kind 2 Mr. César Alierta Izuel 8,402 1,014,791 57,955 Mr. Julio Linares López 9,468 555,033 83,923 Mr. José María Álvarez-Pallete López 7,574 355,563 17,346
+Board Members (Executive) Contributions to pension plans Contributions to the Plan de Previsión Social1 Compensation in kind 2 Mr. César Alierta Izuel 8,402 1,014,791 57,955 Mr. Julio Linares López 9,468 555,033 83,923 Mr. José María Álvarez-Pallete López 7,574 355,563 17,346

-- 1 Contributions to the Plan de Previsión Social for Executives, set up in 2006, funded exclusively by the Company to complement the existing Pension Plan.
-It entails defined contributions equivalent to a certain percentage of the Director's fixed remuneration in accordance with their professional category within the Telefónica Group's organization. - 2 "Compensation in kind" includes life and other insurance premiums (e.g. general medical and dental insurance).
+1 Contributions to the Plan de Previsión Social for Executives, set up in 2006, funded exclusively by the Company to complement the existing Pension Plan.
+It entails defined contributions equivalent to a certain percentage of the Director's fixed remuneration in accordance with their professional category within the Telefônica Group's organization.